Top NYC Christmas Shopping & Sugar Fixes

 Hit Rockefeller Center

-The nearest sugar stop is Magnolia Bakery on 6th Avenue at 49th Street.
+The nearest stop for your sugar craving is Magnolia Bakery on 6th Avenue at 49th Street.
 It’s famous for its cupcakes, but I prefer the cookies and lemon bars.
 Then consider heading to Top of the Rock to see the city lights from above.

 More Shopping?
 Sure!

-No matter what you do, you’re sure to catch some of that holiday spirit—it’s everywhere in NYC.
+No matter what you do, you’re sure to catch some of that Christmas spirit—it’s everywhere in NYC.

 Kristy Jefferson is a freelance writer and NYC parent.